 - Strong communication and visualization skills: Data scientists must be able to effectively communicate their findings to others.
 Therefore, strong communication and visualization skills are essential for anyone interested in becoming a data scientist.

 - A willingness to learn: The field of data science is constantly evolving, which means that data scientists must be willing to continuously learn new methods and techniques.
 Therefore, a willingness to learn is essential for anyone interested in becoming a data scientist.
-One of the best ways to learn how to become a data scientist or brush up on your current skills is to enroll in a top data science education program.
+One of the best ways to learn how to become a data scientist or brush up on your current skills is to enroll in a top data science education program such as the Data Science Bootcamp.

 How to Become a Data Scientist?